yetalit/Terminal-SnakeGame/README.md

-# Terminal SnakeGame
+# Terminal Snake Game

- Terminal snake game from scratch (without 3rd party libraries) in mojo and a bit of C
+Terminal snake game from scratch (without third party libraries) in mojo and a bit of C.

+C is used to detect user's keystrokes.
+The rest is in mojo.

+# Game Controls

+`w: Up`

+`a: Left`

+`s: Down`

+`d: Right`

+`z: Exit`

+# Notes

+You can compile the `key.c` code to library file using:

+`gcc -shared -o libkey.so -fPIC key.c`